 - Examine gutters, downpipes, flashing, rendering and window frames in detail;

 - Always make sure that downpipes are unobstructed;

 - If the guttering has seen better days, think about replacing it with new easy-to-fit plastic guttering;

 - Check the rendering to see if it's cracked, plus look at re-sealing any gaps around window frames;

 - Check underneath window sills as there should be a drip groove to shed rainwater, before it gets to the house wall.
 If this is blocked with moss, dirt or cement, clear it thoroughly.

-Removal of all plaster and backing coats to brick work, in affected areas.
-Prepare brickwork to receive a 3-1 waterproofed sand and cement render coat, followed by a multi plaster finish coat when render has been allowed to dry.
+The process for treating and safeguarding against penetrating damp usually involves the removal of all plaster and backing coats to brick work in affected areas.
+Then the brick work receives a 3-1 waterproofed sand and cement render coat, followed by a multi plaster finish coat when render has been allowed to dry.